FAQ: Going to college tuition-free with the Excelsior Scholarship

 - If continuing student: a copy of your transcript reflecting credits earned.
 SUNY Broome Transcripts can be requested by going here: www.sunybroome.edu/

 The Excelsior Scholarship application for the 2020-2021 academic year will be available in spring 2020.
 Current Excelsior Scholarship recipients should not complete this application.
 If you first received the award in the fall term of the current academic year, no additional action is needed for the spring term.

 The first of its kind in the nation, the Excelsior Scholarship Program will provide a tuition-free college education at New York’s public colleges and universities to families making up to $125,000 per year.

 Is this the same as the Excelsior Partnership?

 No. The SUNY Broome/Excelsior Partnership is unrelated to the scholarship program.
 Instead, it’s a transfer agreement with Excelsior College.
 Get more information on this program.

 That depends on your income, and whether you’re a full-time student.

-The program will be phased in over three years, beginning in Fall 2017.
-It will first apply to families who earn $100,000 or less, then to those who earn $110,000 or less in 2018, and eventually reaching $125,000 or less in 2019.
+The program will be available to families who earned less than $125,000 in 2018.
 The income calculation would be based on federal adjusted gross income, as reported on federal income tax forms, for the student and his or her family.
 If your family makes more than the designated amount, you are not eligible for Excelsior.